Revising UO’s Teaching Evaluations

 FEEDBACK

 The Continuous Improvement and Evaluation of Teaching (CIET) senate committee and the Office of the Provost are interested in feedback from all stakeholders in this process, including students, faculty, staff and administrators.
-Use this Qualtrics form to provide your feedback on new surveys, reports or P&T related webpages and templates.
+Use this Qualtrics form to provide your feedback on surveys, reports or P&T related webpages and templates which will be reviewed each term.
 You must log-in with your duck-id and password to access the Qualtrics form.

 Give Feedback